Low-Cost High-Quality Neuter Services in Derby, Kansas

 The Process of Pet Neuter Surgery

 Before anesthesia is administered we will give your pet an injection of a mild sedative and pain reliever.
 All pet neuter surgeries are performed under fully monitored anesthesia to put your pet to sleep so the procedure can be performed safely while keeping your pet comfortable.
-Dogs are incubated with a breathing tube, but we only use an oxygen mask for cats because the surgery is so quick.
+Dogs are intubated with a breathing tube, but we only use an oxygen mask for cats because the surgery is so quick.
 Our Derby veterinarian and team keep a close eye on your pet’s heart rate and oxygen levels to ensure their well-being.

 Male Dog Neutering: Our skilled veterinarian in Derby will make a small incision in their penile base near the scrotum and remove the testicles and close the incision with dissolving stitches.
 Your dog’s skin incision is then stapled or glued to keep the stitches secure and to promote faster healing while reducing infection risks.
 To neuter a male dog, the process typically lasts from 5 to 20 minutes, and they typically awaken within a half hour of surgery.